JesterXL/real-world-functional-programming-book/docs/part5/partial_application.md

 # Partial Applications

 Partial applications are functions with some of their arguments already given.
-You've already seen these types of functions in the [Curry](curry.md) section, they just didn't have a name until now.
+You've already seen these types of functions in the [Curry](README.md) section, they just didn't have a name until now.

 They're useful for:
-- you don't have a choice, this is what curried functions return, lol
+- you don't have a choice, this is what curried functions without all their arguments return, lol
 - used in function composition and chaining
 - being more explicit when you want to use default parameters, yet still support pure, curried functions
 - helping in debugging